Last Updated on February 28, 2022 by Grow with Bovees

-Stihl is a great option for people looking to cut aged hardwood lumber, as they usually have more low-torque than most Husqvarna chainsaws.
+Stihl is a great option for people looking to cut aged hardwood lumber for firewood, as they usually have more low-torque than most Husqvarna chainsaws.
 They also have a smaller tank that reduces the overall weight considerably.

 How Many CCs Is a Husqvarna 460?

 You get a 60.3 cc X-Torq® engine with 9000 rpm with every 460 purchase.
 That means it can cut through mid-sized logs like it’s pruning small branches.
 It also comes with Smart Start® technology that ensures your chainsaw starts every time.

 The power output of the 460 Husqvarna is 3.62 hp, which allows it to plow through lumber faster than most power saws in its class.
 Add the compression release button and adjustable oil to pump to the mix, and you’ll see why this is one of the most popular power tools in the market.

 What Is the Best Husqvarna Chainsaw?

 Unfortunately, there’s no one-size-fits-all approach to logging.
 That’s why Husqvarna has many offerings, with each saw targeting a small niche in the market.
 The 445 is an excellent option for people looking to do routine maintenance on their property, such as pruning and other lightweight jobs.

 The 450 is designed for more heavy-duty work than the 445 but falls short of the 460.
-That means you can cut down small trees faster than you would with a 445.
+That means you can cut down fell small trees faster than you would with a 445.
 The 460 is more powerful than its smaller brothers and can handle pretty much anything.
 However, it is not a commercial-grade chainsaw.